microsoft/tolerant-php-parser/HowItWorks.md

 In the edge cases where we cannot store both, and we can recompute the value.
 Note that this extra complexity does not preclude us from presenting a more reasonable API for consumers of the API because we can simply override the property getters / setters on Node.

-#### Invariants
-In order to ensure that the parser evolves in a healthy manner over time, we define and continuously test the set of invariants defined below:
-* The sum of the lengths of all of the tokens is equivalent to the length of the document
-* The Start of every token is always greater than or equal to the FullStart of every token.
-* A token's content exactly matches the range of the file its span specifies.
-* `GetTriviaForToken` + `GetTextForToken` == `GetFullTextForToken`
-* concatenating `GetFullTextForToken` for each token returns the document
-* `GetTriviaForToken` returns a string of length equivalent to `(Start - FullStart)`
-* `GetFullTextForToken` returns a string of length equivalent to `Length`
-* `GetTextForToken` returns a string of length equivalent to `Length - (Start - FullStart)`
-* See `tests/LexicalInvariantsTest.php` for an up-to-date list...

 ## Parser
 The parser reads in Tokens provided by the lexer to produce the resulting Syntax Tree.